whitefusionhq/ellisflutes_site/src/_products/CDFXiaoD.md

 weight: 450
 ---

-Genuine Boxwood  (*Buxus sempervirens*), stained, Key of D.  Boxwood is a wonderful wood for flutes, but it is very costly (which is reflected in the price).
-Finding pieces long enough to make a xiao is not easy!

-This new narrow bore xiao design brings a richer harmonic spectrum and improved intonation.
+ Rare and beautiful Curly Douglas Fir, key of D/G.  This new narrow bore xiao design brings a richer harmonic spectrum and improved intonation.
 Redesigned mouthpiece with ebonite cap.
 To learn more about how the new design came about, check out my blogs: [Revisiting the Xiao.](https://www.ellisflutes.com/blog/revisiting-the-xiao) and [Keene on the Xiao](https://www.ellisflutes.com/blog/keene-on-the-xiao)

 The xiao is not just for Chinese music (though it excels in that context).
 These are fully-realized open-holed flutes with a tremendous range, and are ideal for many forms of music.
 You can play in a wide variety of styles with a remarkable tonal range.
 A true, Desert Island Flute!
 You can learn more about the xiao [HERE](https://www.ellisflutes.com/world-flutes/xiao).